Michael Heidelberger: Rockefeller Institute

 Heidelberger passed muster, and in September 1912 began working in Walter Abraham Jacobs' laboratory on a derivative of hexamethylene tetramine, a complex that seemed to prolong the life of monkeys suffering from polio, and that Flexner hoped could be adapted for use in humans.
 Results appeared promising at first, but Heidelberger and Jacobs later attributed them to loss of virulence of the virus.

 In the summer of 1915, after attending officer training camp in Plattsburgh, New York, for a proposed volunteer army (an outgrowth of the movement to prepare the United States for entry into World War I) and earning a commendation as a marksman, Heidelberger traveled to Lake Kezar in Maine for a vacation.
-After performing Pergolese's Nina there, his piano accompanist exclaimed, "meet Nina," and in walked a young lady, Nina Tachau.
+After performing Pergolesi's Nina there, his piano accompanist exclaimed, "meet Nina," and in walked a young lady, Nina Tachau.
 They were married in 1916 to the strains of a wedding march composed by Heidelberger.
 She was a writer and activist for the New York chapter of the League of Women Voters and, during the 1940s, for the American Association for the United Nations.
 After her death from cancer in 1946, Heidelberger continued her work on behalf of the United Nations, and was a member of the U.S. delegation to meetings of the World Federation of United Nations Organizations in Prague, Bangkok, and other cities.
 He met his second wife Charlotte Rosen at a concert.
 She was the violist in a Mozart trio in which Heidelberger performed.
 They married in 1956.
 For ten years prior to her death in 1988, he took care of her at home while she suffered from Alzheimer's disease.

 After the United States declared war on Germany in April 1917, Heidelberger was commissioned in the Sanitary Corps and assigned to the Rockefeller Institute.
 He continued to work with Jacobs, a collaboration that lasted more than nine years and produced 44 papers.
 They synthesized many chemotherapeutical drugs, namely aromatic arsenicals, for the treatment for infectious diseases, in particular syphilis and African sleeping sickness.
 In 1919 they developed a variant of Paul Ehrlich's "magic bullet" for syphilis, Salvarsan, which proved effective against trypanosomes, the parasites that cause African sleeping sickness.
 Variants of tryparsamide, as Flexner named it, continue to be administered today.
 In 1953 the king of Belgium, colonial ruler of parts of Africa in which African sleeping sickness had been endemic, honored Heidelberger and Jacobs for their discovery.